 In contrast to courts in the United States, Canadian courts have been reluctant to recognize a common law tort of invasion of privacy.
-A "tort" is a civil wrong (other than a breach of contract) that can be the basis of a lawsuit for damages.
+154 A "tort" is a civil wrong (other than a breach of contract) that can be the basis of a lawsuit for damages.
 The law of torts is the body of law that defines torts and creates a right to sue when someone commits a tort.
-In the US, the right to sue for an invasion of privacy has existed for many years.
-The author of a leading text on Canadian tort law states that "[w]e seem to be drifting closer to the American model," while another author recognizes the "new tort of privacy invasion."
-However, neither the Supreme Court of Canada nor any provincial court of appeal has recognized the tort of invasion of privacy.
-Yet a number of lower courts have recognized such a tort or the fact that

-Generally, courts are more willing to protect privacy interests arising out of special relationships, such as the duty of confidentiality health professionals owe to patients. such a tort may exist.
-However, people have been discouraged from initiating lawsuits for privacy breaches because of the uncertainty of the outcome in these cases, the high costs of litigation, and the public nature of court proceedings.
-Where people have won their case, damage awards have ranged from nominal to modest.
-As Flaherty argues, "the common law remedies do not appear to be very useful."
+In the US, the right such a tort may exist.
+160 However, people have been discouraged from initiating lawsuits for privacy breaches because of the uncertainty of the outcome in these cases, the high costs of litigation, and the public nature of court proceedings.
+161 Where people have won their case, damage awards have ranged from nominal to modest.162 As Flaherty argues, "the common law remedies do not appear to be very useful."163 relationships, such as the duty of confidentiality health professionals owe to patients.

-Judges in Canada have tended to rely upon existing torts such as negligence, nuisance, trespass, and defamation to compensate persons for violations of their personal privacy.
-Generally, courts are more willing to protect privacy interests arising out of special relationships, such as the duty of confidentiality health professionals owe to patients.
 Courts have also been willing to protect business people and companies where their confidences have been breached and financial losses have resulted.
 This willingness reflects the fact that the law relating to professional duties is firmly established and also reflects the relative ease of quantifying damages where a commercial loss has been sustained.
 Courts' protection of special relationships is analyzed in the next section.